Kingxukai/linux/Documentation/power/swsusp.rst

   Can I suspend to a swap file?

 A:
   Generally, yes, you can.
-However, it requires you to use the "resume=" and "resume_offset=" kernel command line parameters, so the resume from a swap file cannot be initiated from an initrd or initramfs image.
+However, it requires you to use the woke "resume=" and "resume_offset=" kernel command line parameters, so the woke resume from a swap file cannot be initiated from an initrd or initramfs image.
 See swsusp-and-swap-files.txt for details.